-Find the perfect RV rental in Jean Lafitte National Historical Park and Preserve, LA.
-Simple, easy, and fully insured.
+Discover the best RV rental in Jean Lafitte National Historical Park and Preserve, LA!
+Looking for another RV type?
+We have it all!

 Tell us where you want to pick up or have your RV delivered

 Sort by vehicle type, date, price, and amenities

 Learn more about your favorite RV and the best local destinations

 Send a request directly to the owner and start preparing for your adventure

 Tucked amid the wetlands of Southeast Louisiana, just about 11 miles from Harvey lies Jean Lafitte National Historical Park and Preserve.
 This park serves as a perfect spot to set up a basecamp for your rental RV while touring the attractions near New Orleans.
 Sitting a short distance from Gretna along the U.S Highway 90, it won’t be hard to locate this amazing park in your Gretna camper rental.
 To explore more about the park, search for an RV in Harvey and have a blast RV camping at Jean Lafitte National Historical Park and Preserve.

 Jean Lafitte National Historical Park and Preserve, which harbors the natural and cultural resources along Louisiana’s Mississippi River Delta, is named after a French pirate, Jean Lafitte.
 This park consists of six dispersed sites such as Chalmette Battlefield and National Cemetery, as well as Barataria Preserve.
 Some of the activities to look out while Jean Lafitte National Historical Park and Preserve camping include fishing, boating, and hiking.